What’s happening with natural therapies?

 Will my premium change because some natural therapies have been removed?

-However, any savings made from the removal of the natural therapies listed by the Government will be redistributed into benefit improvements for our members.
+However, savings made from the removal of the natural therapies listed by the Government will be redistributed into benefit improvements for our members.